RevolutionAnalytics/quickcheck/docs/tutorial.md

 NULL
 ```

-The ouput is a list with three elements:
+The output is a list with three elements:

   - the assertion that failed
   - a list of in-scope variables that could have affected the result -- this is work in progress and shouldn't be trusted at this time
   - a list of arguments passed to the assertion

 My recommendation is to write assertions that depend exclusively on their arguments and are deterministic functions, and leave all the randomness to `quickcheck` and its generators.
-This is because the first step in fixing a bug is almost always to reproduce it, and nondeterministic bugs are more difficult to reproduce.
+This is because the first step in fixing a bug is almost always to reproduce it, and non-deterministic bugs are more difficult to reproduce.
 The `test` function seeds the random number generator so that every time it is called it will rerun the same test, that is call the assertion with the same arguments, run after run.
 So I guess we should call it pseudo-random testing to be precise.
 Let's go in more detail on the `cases` element.
-It is a list with an element for each run, which has a value of `NULL` if the run was succesful and a list of arguments passed to the assertion otherwise.
+It is a list with an element for each run, which has a value of `NULL`, if the run was successful, and a list of arguments passed to the assertion otherwise.
 In this case runs 2 through 7 failed.
 We can replicate it as follows.

 ```r